 How much German instruction will my child get each week?

 A lot!
-On a rolling basis, one day per week will be fully dedicated to German instruction with other children enrolled in the Fast Track program.
-Additionally, throughout each week there will be scheduled periods of in-depth instructional support for German-as-a-foreign-language, customized for your child.
-These periods will often take place in your child’s regular classroom with their peers.
-During these times, the Fast Track teacher will be present in addition to the subject teacher.
+Together with other students enrolled in the program, your child will participate in an enriching German as Foreign Language program.
+Throughout the week, while their peers attend regular German Language & Literature lessons, Fast Track students meet and learn together.
+In addition, approximately half a day each week is dedicated to German language learning.
+Also, throughout each week there will be scheduled periods of German support in your child’s regular classroom.
+Frequently, the Fast Track teacher will be present in addition to the subject teacher.
 Some classes at GISB are taught in English, so your child will also maintain and develop their English fluency.

 What are the differences between the Fast Track Program and GISB’s regular curriculum?

 Students in the Fast Track receive even more individual attention and significant additional hours of classroom instruction in German.
 This begins in late August, when Fast Track students will participate in an additional language orientation camp the week before the school year starts.